-Non-course Any work completed, such as prior learning assessment (PLA),
+Non-course Any work completed, such as prior learning assessment (PLA), that runnis academic requirements of prerequisites.

-Non-standard Independent study and directed study courses are considered to be campus facilities, procedures, and expectations.
+Independent study and directed study courses are considered to be campus facilities, procedures, and expectations.

 Course non-standard courses.

 Orientation A series of meetings designed to familiarize new students with the semester.